 It’s also a more affordable ETF, so buying shares of VTI may mean you can have more of your money fully invested.
 However, this is irrelevant if you use an investment platform that lets you buy fractional shares of ETFs.

-Since SPY’s asset allocation doesn’t contain any small-cap stocks, it’s slightly less volatile than VTI, which more conservative investors appreciate.
+Because SPY’s asset allocation contains virtually no small-cap stocks, it’s slightly less volatile than VTI, which more conservative investors appreciate.
 Additionally, SPY usually performs a bit better than VTI.

 You may also choose to discuss your portfolio with a registered investment adviser.
 The Investment Advisers Act requires advisers to act primarily on behalf of the clients.